 Evaluations in contract of the second and a lopatadine hydrochloride) Please refer to the Summary of Product Characteristics (SmPC) before prescribing.
 One delivered dose contains mometasone furoate monohydrate equivalent to 25 microgram mometasone furoate and olopatadine hydrochloride equivalent to 600 micrograms olopatadine.
 Indication: treatment of moderate to sever nasal symptoms associated with allergic rhinitis in adults and adolescents 12 years of age and older Posology and method of administration: The usual recommended dose is two actuations in each nostril twice daily (morning and evening).
 Children below 12 years: Ryaltris is not recommended.
 Elderly: No dose adjustment required.
 Renal and hepatic impairment: there are no data in patients with renal and hepatic impairment, however no dose adjustment is expected to be required.
 Contraindications: Hypersensitivity to the active substances or to any of the excipients.
 Ryaltris should not be used in the presence of untreated localised infection involving the nasal mucosa, such as herpes simplex.
 Patients who have experienced recent nasal surgery or trauma should not use a nasal corticosteroid until healing has occurred.
 Precautions: Local nasal effects: nasal ulceration and nasal septal perforation have been reported following intranasal antihistamines.
 Nasal septal perforation have Ryaltris is not recommended in cases of nasal septum perforation.
 In clinical studies with mometasone furoate administered intranasally, the development of localised infections of the nose and pharynn with Candida albicaris has occurred, may require treatment and discontinuation of Ryaltris.
 Patients using Ryaltris over several months or longer should be examined periodically for evidence of Candida infection or other signs of adverse effects on the nasal muccosa.
 Visual disturbances may be reported with systemic and topical corticosteroid use.
 Symptoms such as blurred vision or other visual disturbances should be considered for ophthalmolog surgery.
 The replacement of a systemic corticosteroid with a topical corticosteroid can be accompanied by signs of adrenal insufficiency, and some patients may experience symptoms of withdrawal.
 Patients previously treated for prolonged periods with systemic corticosteroids and transferred to topical corticosteroids should be carefully monitored for acute adrenal insufficiency in response to stress.
 In those patients who have asthma or other clinical conditions requiring long term systemic corticosteroid treatment, too rapid a decrease in systemic corticosteroids may cause a severe exacerbation of their symptoms.
 Somnolence: in isolated cases dizziness, lethargy, fatigue and somnolence may occur when using Ryaltris.
 In these cases, the ability to drive and use machines may be impaired.
 Alcohol and other CNS depressants may enhance this effect.
 Antihistamine effects: concomitant use of other antihistaminic drugs administered may increase the risk of antihistamine adverse effects.
 Paediatric population: It is recommended that the height of children receiving prolonged treatment with nasal corticosteroids is regularly monitored.
 If growth is slowed, therapy should be reviewed with the aim of reducing the dose of nasal corticosteroid if possible, to the lowest dose at which effective control of symptoms is maintained.
 Excipients: Ryaltris contains 0.02 mg benzalkonium chloride in each actuation.
 Benzalkonium chloride may cause irritation or swelling inside the nose, especially if used for a long time.
-Adverse reactions: Common [z]/1000 to <1/10]: dysgeusia (unpleasant taste), epistaxis, nasal discomfort.
-Uncommon [z]/1000 to <1/10]: diziness, headaches, somnolence, nasal dryness, dry mouth, abdominal pain, nausea, fatigue.
-Rare (2/10,000 to <1/1000] bacterial vaginosis, anxiety, depression, insomnia, lethargy, migraline, blurred vision, dry eye, eye discomfort, ear pain, nasal inflammation, nasal mucosal disorder, oropharyngeal pain, sneezing, throat irritation, constip
+Adverse reactions: Common [z]/1000 to <]/100; dysgeusia (unpleasant taste), epistaxis, nasal discomfort.
+Uncommon [z]/1000 to <]/100; dysgeusia (unpleasant taste), eyistaxis, nasal discomfort, ear pain, nasal inflammation, nasal mucosal disorder, oropharyngeal pain, sneezing, throat irritation, constipation, sore tongue, laceration.
+Incidence not known (reported from use of corticosteroids]; pharyngitis, upper respiratory tract infection, hypersensitivity including anaphylac